ulif/diceware/docs/wordlists.rst

    $ diceware -w en_nouns en_adjectives -n 2 -d '-'
    grains-honest-oxidant-happy

-Ich such term (like `oxidant-happy`) provides an entropy of about 23 bits.
+Each such term (like `oxidant-happy`) provides an entropy of about 23 bits.

 Retired Wordlists